 Of course, it’s not as easy as simply throwing a few darts and being ready to turn the sport into your profession.
 Not only do you require natural ability, but also the commitment to practise for several hours each day.

-Darts is more popular than ever, and this means there’s more competition for spots in the pro game.
+Darts is more popular than ever, which means there’s more competition for spots in the pro game.
 Winning a PDC Tour Card is the first stage to making your way into big-time darts.
-Each January the PDC host a qualifying school for those with the ambition to play on the Professional Darts Circuit.
+Each January, the PDC host a qualifying school for those with the ambition to play on the Professional Darts Circuit.
 The reward is to earn some of the lucrative prize funds made available within the PDC Darts Tour.
-However, players of bk8 have also been known to win big playing online games
+However, visitors to Free sports service plays can find some of the best sport betting tips, information and links for many sports.

 But is it even worthwhile to play darts at a professional level?
 What type of financial rewards can be enjoyed?